InstituteOfDataArchitecture/ioda.co/src/app/relational-databases-for-analysts/optimizing-a-relational-database/page.md

 IO is the communication between the CPU and storage.
 Everytime the CPU needs a piece of data, it has to ask the storage for it.
 The storage then sends the data back to the CPU.
 This is called IO.
 And this operation has a small overhead.

 The overhead is small, but not negligible.

+## Create

+1. Create a text file
+2. Create schema for 1.1.1
+3. Create customers and sales table
+4. Training: run a simple select query and see how long it takes
+5. Training: add an index and see how long it takes
+6. Training: run a bad join and see how long it takes
+7. Training: run a god join and see how long it takes
+8. Training: add an index and see how long it takes

 ### IO by example (overly simplified) - indfør 1000 rows